marktheanalyst103/-loan-risk-powerbi-dashboard/README.md

 # 🧾 Bank Loan Approval & Risk Analysis Dashboard with POWERBI

 ## 📌 Overview
-This Power BI project analyzes loan application data to uncover trends in approval rates, financial risk profiles, and repayment behavior.
+•	This project analyzes historical bank loan application data to uncover insights about loan approvals, customer risk, and financial patterns.
+It uses Power BI to help banks make data-driven decisions in loan processing and risk evaluation.

 The dashboard consists of **3 interactive pages**: